bkerby/tavern/README.md

 `npm i` to install all packages required

 `ionic serve` to see in web page.
-`ionic seve --lab` to see on both android and IOS.
+`ionic serve --lab` to see on both android and IOS.